maptracker/GeneralUtility/Rnotes.md

 ### Lattice Plotting Functions ###

+Even though it seems like these functions are doing the plotting, they are actually returning a complex list object of class "trellis", which auto-prints itself when it is generated from the command line.
+If you capture the output into a variable, you will need to explicitly invoke the variable to render the plot.

 * Shared (typically) parameters
   * `groups = myGrouping` = "myGrouping" is either a variable or expression evaluated within the "data" context, and is used to